RoyYotam/Nand2Tetris-Project-09/README.md

 Nand2Tetris website: http://nand2tetris.org/

 ## Description
-A challenging yet addictive shooting game.
+A challenging and addictive shooting - single player game.
 As much as you score, the harder it becomes, will you beat your own high score?

 ## Usage